GLOBAL MARKETS-Markets tumble as scale of stimulus programs numbs investors

 By Herbert Lash and Karin Strohecker

-NEW YORK/LONDON, March 18 (Reuters) - Global equities tumbled anew on Wednesday, with bond and gold prices also falling in an unusual tandem, as markets grappled with the scale of government programs aimed at softening the economic shockwave from the coronavirus.
+NEW YORK/LONDON, March 18 (Reuters) - Global equities tumbled further on Wednesday, with bond and gold prices also sliding in an unusual tandem, as markets grappled with the scale of government programs aimed at softening the economic shockwave from the coronavirus.

 The Trump administration asked Congress to approve $500 billion in cash payments to taxpayers in two rounds starting April 6 and $50 billion in secured loans to U.S. airlines to address the outbreak's impact, according to a document seen by Reuters.

+The rout pushed the S&P 500 below its level of the December 2018, a key psychological low point that many investors hoped would not be breached.
+The benchmark U.S. stocks index has fallen 29.2% in 20 sessions.

-Wall Street fell about 8% and gold fell 3.6% at one point as investors dumped precious metals and other safe-havens for cash after the additional U.S. stimulus measures unveiled Tuesday failed to calm markets.
+Wall Street pared some losses to close about 5% and gold fell 3.6% at one point as investors dumped precious metals and other safe-havens for cash after the additional U.S. stimulus measures unveiled Tuesday failed to calm markets.

 Heavy demand for U.S. Treasury securities and the difficulty of the market to function as a vehicle for price discovery was creating dislocations, said Marvin Loh, senior global macro strategist at State Street.